Beware of forgeries - Become a well-informed connoisseur.

 Inscribed with "France" or "Made in France."

-Any of the 2 versions MUST BE found on a LAGUIOLE knife if it is purchased from a retailer in the United-States or Canada.
+Any of the 2 versions MUST BE found on a LAGUIOLE knife if it is purchase from a retailer in the United-States or Canada.
 This is a custom requirement that was implemented years ago to help prevent miss representation of the country of origin on pocket knives.
 If you just purchased a Laguiole pocket knife from a U.S retailer and it does not have "France or Made in France" inscribed on it and you care for its origin, send it back for a refund.
-Additionally, although it is not a custom requirement one should expect any other cutlery items such as corkscrews, spoon, forks, etc.. to be inscribe with the country of origin "France".
-All Forge de Laguiole cutlery items sold by U.S. retailers will be discretely inscribed with "France" and are made in the village of Laguiole.
+Additionally, although it is not a custom requirement one should expect any other cutlery items such as corkscrews, spoon, forks, etc.. to be inscribed with the country of origin "France."
+All Forge de Laguiole cutlery items sold by U.S. retailers will be discreetly inscribed with "France" and are made in the village of Laguiole.
 However, if the same item was purchased from a retailer or website that is located outside of the U.S or Canada it may not be inscribed with the country of origin.
 Please contact us if you have any doubts regarding a "Laguiole" product, we will gladly provide you with a fair opinion.

 Ask for the manufacturer's name and address.